shaiss/near-intent-workshop/src/content/05-building-frontend/03-wallet-selector.md

           // Check if we have a session key for this account try {
+            // WARNING: Using prompt() for passwords is HIGHLY INSECURE and bad UX!
+            // It's used here ONLY for simplified demonstration.
-            // Prompt for password - In a real app, you might use a modal const password = prompt(
+            // Real applications MUST use a proper password input field within a secure UI modal. const password = prompt(
-              "Enter your session password to unlock your wallet:"
+              "Enter password to encrypt session key for this browser:"
             );

             if (password) {